hawkmoon910/simple-db-huxu/README.md

 and a.lname='Spicer';
 ```

-Show the query plan that your optimizer selected.
+In your writeup, show the query plan that your optimizer selected.
 Explain why your optimizer selected that plan.
 Be careful as the plan may be different for the 1%, 0.1%, and 10% datasets (you do not need to test with all the datasets, just pick one).

 6.2 Execute another SQL query of your choice over the IMDB database.

  Show the query plan that your optimizer generates.
 Discuss why your optimizer generates that plan.
 Try to find an interesting SQL query with a combination of joins and selections.

 ### 2.5 Project Extensions

 In this section, we describe several possible extensions to your query optimizer.
 These are less well defined than the previous exercises but give you a chance to show off your mastery of query optimization!

-**As part of the project, we ask you to pick one of the following extensions.
-(You may pick more than one if you really want to, but there would be no additional credit for more than one.)**

-**Make sure to develop unit-tests and system tests for verifying the correctness of your extension.** Please use JUnit when appropriate but feel free to also go beyond JUnit and use scripts if that helps you test some interesting, additional configurations.
+**Make sure to develop unit-tests for verifying the correctness of your extension.** Please use JUnit when appropriate but feel free to also go beyond JUnit and use scripts if that helps you test some interesting, additional configurations.
 For the tests that you add, please add them to a separate directory called **test-extensions**.

 1) _Add code to perform more advanced join cardinality estimation_.
 Rather than using simple heuristics to estimate join cardinality, devise a more sophisticated algorithm.
 One option is to use joint histograms between every pair of attributes `a` and `b` in every pair of tables `t1` and `t2`.
 The idea is to create buckets of `a`, and for each bucket `A` of `a`, create a histogram of `b` values that co-occur with `a` values in `A`.